-CILEx Regulation actions Update March 2017 Outcomes-focused regulation LSB asked all regulators to consider what activities they could undertake to contribute to this requirement.
+CILEx Regulation actions Final update June 2017 Outcomes-foo cused regulation LSB asked all regulators to consider what activities they could undertake to contribute to this requirement.
 CILEx Regulation's response: We will work collaboratively with other regulators to develop activities to deliver this requirement.
 All regulators have participated in a teleconference to discuss actions.
 Draft actions were prepared and agreed at the Regulators Forum in September and November.
-Meetings have been planned to May 2017 to address work from Forum & CMA report.
-All regulators action plan attached 2.
-LSB asked CILEx Regulation to consider how it can ensure that all staff members consider the consumer in their day to day work.
+Meetings have been held to address work from Forum & CMA report.
+2. LSB asked CILEx Regulation to consider how it can ensure that all staff members consider the consumer in their day to day work.
 CILEx Regulation's response: Building on the training provided to all our staff by the LSCP in April 2016 on Consumer Principles and Vulnerability we will develop, implement and monitor team action plans for embedding consumer awareness in all operational areas.
 We will develop our guidance to our regulated community through the CILEx Journal and communications channels, to raise awareness of best practice in relation to vulnerability and practical approaches to understanding how it may occur.
 We will contact consumer/disability charities and ask for their input on guidance we should give our regulated community.
-We will amend our on-line consumer survey to develop our understanding of consumer choice.
-Staff Meeting training sessions held & monitoring on-going.
+We will amend our on-line consumer survey to develop our Staff Meeting training sessions held & monitoring on-going.
 LSCP training for Board held in December.
 Investigation Team have imbedded training across all forms of contact with complainants.
 Training will be extended to Panels and Tribunals including impact of unconscious bias.
 Team action plans in place covering all the teams in the office and subject to regular review.
 Information about vulnerability added as a Risk Management paper on CILEx Regulation website.
 Client Care Letter (CCL) research includes vulnerable clients, Research report published 2 November with press release covered in 3 legal publications, Journal & newsletter.
 E-shot in December to launch 2017 actions.
 Guidance paper on the 8 key principles added as a Risk Management paper on CILEx Regulation website.
-This has been promoted directly via our risk management updates to our entities and to the membership in an e-shot on the 7 March.
-The first of a series of articles on the 8 key principles was published in the March Journal.
+This has been promoted directly via our risk management updates to our entities and to the understanding of consumer choice. directly via our risk management updates to our entities and to the membership in an e-shot on the 7 March.
+A series of three articles on the 8 key principles were published in the March - May Journal.
+These are being repeated in the June - July Regulation Matters online publication.
 We are